Zantier/daft-hide/README.md

 On daft.ie, "hide" properties, and write notes about them.

-To use, copy `index.js` into the Tampermonkey extension for Chrome.
+To use, install the Tampermonkey extension for Chrome.
+Then in Github, click the file `daft-hide.user.js`, followed by the `Raw` button.

 Search page: